suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * Compare some system parameters to an expected value
 * Run some code

-In the SUIT manifest specification, these operations are called commands.
+In this document, these operations are called commands.
 Commands are classed as either conditions or directives.
 Conditions have no side-effects, while directives do have side-effects.
-Conceptually, a sequence of commands is like a script but the used language is tailored to software updates and secure boot.
+Conceptually, a sequence of commands is like a script but the used language is tailored to software updates and Trusted Invocation.

 The available commands support simple steps, such as copying a firmware image from one place to another, checking that a firmware image is correct, verifying that the specified firmware is the correct firmware for the device, or unpacking a firmware.
 By using these steps in different orders and changing the parameters they use, a broad range of use cases can be supported.
 The SUIT manifest uses this observation to optimize metadata for consumption by constrained devices.

-While the SUIT manifest is informed by and optimized for firmware update and secure boot use cases, there is nothing in the {{I-D.ietf-suit-information-model}} that restricts its use to only those use cases.
-Other use cases include the management of trusted applications in a Trusted Execution Environment (TEE), see {{I-D.ietf-teep-architecture}}.
+While the SUIT manifest is informed by and optimized for firmware update and Trusted Invocation use cases, there is nothing in the {{I-D.ietf-suit-information-model}} that restricts its use to only those use cases.
+Other use cases include the management of trusted applications (TAs) in a Trusted Execution Environment (TEE), as discussed in {{I-D.ietf-teep-architecture}}.

 #  Conventions and Terminology

 {::boilerplate bcp14}

-The following terminology is used throughout this document:
+Additionally, the following terminology is used throughout this document:

 * SUIT: Software Update for the Internet of Things, also the IETF working group for this standard.
 * Payload: A piece of information to be delivered.
 Typically Firmware for the purposes of SUIT.
 * Resource: A piece of information that is used to construct a payload.
 * Manifest: A manifest is a bundle of metadata about the firmware for an IoT device, where to find the firmware, and the devices to which it applies.
-* Envelope: A container with the manifest, an authentication wrapper with cryptographic information protecting the manifest, authorization information, and severed fields.
+* Envelope: A container with the manifest, an authentication wrapper with cryptographic information protecting the manifest, authorization information, and severable elements (see: TBD).
 * Update: One or more manifests that describe one or more payloads.
 * Update Authority: The owner of a cryptographic key used to sign updates, trusted by Recipients.
 * Recipient: The system, typically an IoT device, that receives and processes a manifest.